djsudduth/keep-it-markdown/README.md

 ```

 #### Combinations
-Example: to export all non-archived notes, using content for blank note titles, with overwriting, preserving Keep label format, Logseq style paragraphs, removing trailing labels if hashtags are embedded in note, with create dates > Oct 3, 2023 in batch:
+Example: to export all non-archived notes, using content for blank note titles, with overwriting, preserving Keep label format, Logseq style paragraphs, removing trailing labels if hashtags are embedded in note, with create dates > Oct 3, 2023 in batch - see `EXAMPLES.md` for more details:
 ```bash
 > python kim.py -c -o -p -l -d -cd "> 2023-10-03" -b --all
 ```